A strengthened Schengen information system

 The following authorities have access to data in the SIS.

-The abovementioned EU agencies inform the issuing member country when a search reveals the existence of an alert.
-They may not connect parts of the SIS or transfer any of its data to their own system.
+The abovementioned EU agencies inform the issuing Member State when a search reveals the existence of an alert.
+They may not connect parts of the SIS or transfer any of its data to their own systems.

-The Commission evaluates every 5 years the use these agencies make of the SIS.
+The Commission evaluates the use these agencies make of the SIS every 5 years.

 Responsibilities